 "Even Sophia, the cathedral, was torn to pieces from top to bottom.
 On account of this, many skillful workers among the Greeks tried repeatedly to reconstruct it.
 The architect and stonemason Trdat of the Armenians also happened to be there, presented a plan, and with wise understanding prepared a model, and began to undertake the initial construction, so that it was rebuilt more handsomely than before."

+Above is a picture of the marble floor showing how the patterns were laid down.
 The white with gray streaks Prokonnesos marble floor of Hagia Sophia we see today was replaced after the first dome collapse, the old floor is still underneath the later one.
 The slabs face east-west and are around 6 x 4 feet in size.
 There are five bands in green Thessalian marble set into it.
 They are called rivers and they are guides to mark things to do as as processions moved through the church to the sanctuary.
 There is a 18.5 foot opus sectile square with inset marble, granite and porphyry disks surrounded by mosaic bands and inset designs.
 It is called the Omphalos.
 The huge 11 foot center disk in gray granite marks the spot were the Emperor would sit during services.
 It was fenced off from the nave by a bronze railing.
 Further east the floor is set with huge slabs of colored marbles that mark the position of the altar.
 If you look at the floor here you can still see the damage caused by the collapse of the eastern part of the dome in 1346.

 Above is a plan of the nave of Hagia Sophia showing the layout of the sanctuary furnishings, solea and ambo.

-Hagia Sophia was - and is - justly celebrated for the luxuriousness and opulence of it's decoration which included rare and costly marbles, acres of gold mosaic and rich liturgical furnishings.
+Hagia Sophia was - and is - justly celebrated for the luxuriousness and opulence of its decoration which included rare and costly marbles, acres of gold mosaic and rich liturgical furnishings.
 The church has a very long history and enjoyed periods when money and art was slavishly smeared all over the building.
 An astronomical amount of silver was fashioned into hundreds of candelabra hanging from the dome cornice, the arches between the columns and set on top of the solea and ambo in the nave.
 There was a huge ciborium rising over over the altar with four silver columns and an eight-sided pyramidal roof also made of silver.
 I cannot imagine how they kept all of this silver bright and shiny.
 The altar was plated with silver and gold set with gems.
 Above it hung a golden dove, symbolic of the Holy Spirit.